fmauffrey/NanoPlasm/README.md

     # Install database
     sh install_db.sh

-NanoPlasm is now ready to use.

 ## Usage

-To streamline the usage of NanoPlasm, a wrapper script has been implemented to facilitate the invocation of the Snakemake pipeline.
+To ease the usage of NanoPlasm, a wrapper script has been implemented to facilitate the invocation of the Snakemake pipeline.
 However, if needed, arguments can still be passed to Snakemake using the --options argument, allowing for additional customization and flexibility.

 To maintain consistency and organization, it is essential to adhere to the following file naming conventions when working with NanoPlasm: